 aka PAX VIOLENTIAE aka For Want of A Violence aka Kvetching to Erebus

 Violence stopped on February 7th.
-No one is sure of the exact time, but historians and harmologists patched together accounts from the period’s most violent figures, including Blessings Manda –The Butcher of Monkey Bay, to paint a vivid picture of humanity’s grand transition.
+Though the exact moment remains a mystery, historians and harmologists, in patching together accounts from the period’s most frequently violent figures, including Blessings Manda –The Butcher of Monkey Bay, paint a vivid picture of humanity’s grand transition.

 All across the globe, similar cases of impotent brutality were cropping up.
 In their effort to craft a precise timeline, harmologists narrowed their focus to a 30-minute window, between 1800-1830 GMT.
 Their data included the famously failed lethal injection of convicted serial rapist and murderer Donald St. James in the Butts County, Georgia Diagnostic and Classification State Prison, and the unfortunately timed Uyghur rebellion of Xinjiang province, where months of preparation went for naught when Memteli Azizi, who was first over the fence of the provincial governor’s compound, couldn’t even slit the throat of the first guard he encountered, resulting in intensely awkward standing around, a few muttered apologies, and the eventual confused withdrawal of the young women and men involved in the incursion.
 This was all to the bemusement of the armed guards and police, who were equally stymied in their efforts to capture the governor’s would-be executioners.
 Regardless of the exact time, somewhere between 1800-1830 GMT on February 7th, human civilization took a sharp turn.